 3. Take a drive or hike through the hills above the bathhouses and explore what the rest of Hot Springs National Park has to offer.

 4. Take a stroll down the promenade.
-There are eight bathhouses in the historic district of the park, although I'm not sure you want to dress like that fellow and his girls below today.
+There are eight bathhouses in the historic district of the park, although I'm not sure you want to dress like that fellow and his girls, top center, today.